MikenzieAlasca/F21-1010/class/lect/Midterm/Midterm.raw.md

 Fix it. (file is q10.py)

-*Hint: you may want to fix the code before you run it - or remember that a control-c will terminate a program in the middle of running it*
+*Hint: you may want to fix the code before you run it - or remember that a control-C will terminate a program in the middle of running it*

 ```
 m4_include(q10.py.nu)